 Category: A descriptive that refers to a subject covered by a website or creative, such as dogs or art.
 Also refers to a way to organize content on a website, especially blogs.

 Click-through rate (CTR): The action of clicking an ad and being taken to another web page via a hyperlink.
+CTR is calculated by taking the number of clicks your ad has received, divided by the number of times your ad is shown.

 Click-through URL: A destination website address that a viewer goes to when they click on an ad.